TheWorldAvatar/ExposureFeatureInfoAgent/README.md

     Parameters:
     - iri (mandatory): IRI of the trajectory (the instance that contains point time series)
-    - trip (mandatory IF trajectory contains trip information): trip index
+    - trip (optional, mandatory IF trajectory contains trip information): trip index

     Example request (handled by visualisation framework):